rusnakdima/TaskFlow/README.md

 #### Checking the installed tools to launch the project

-First make sure you have Node js installed.
+First make sure you have Node.js and Bun installed.
 To do this, open a command prompt or terminal and type the following commands:

 ```bash